- Spanish: Lobo

 - Catalan: Llop

-The Iberian wolf, Canis Lupus, has suffered much persecution over centuries.
-Already being eradicated from many countries and despite a bounty on every head of a wolf during the 1950’s and 60’s some small populations of these mammals survived and now receive a partial protection especially when they reside in protected (natural and national park) areas of Spain.
+The Iberian wolf, Canis Lupus, has suffered much persecution over the centuries.
+Already being eradicated from many countries and, despite a bounty on every head of a wolf during the 1950’s and 60’s.
+Some small populations of these mammals survived and now receive a partial protection especially when they reside in protected (natural and national park) areas of Spain.
 (A hunting ban came into force in 2021)

 Iberian wolf populations are mainly in scattered packs in the forests and plains of north-western Spain, the Sierra Morena in Andalusia (current numbers unknown and could be zero?) and the north of Portugal also holds small numbers.

-The Iberian wolf lives in small packs and It is considered to be a beneficial habitat species because it holds local populations of wild boars and other species in a stable and efficient number.
+- The Iberian wolf lives in small packs and is considered to be a beneficial habitat species because it holds local populations of wild boars and other species in a stable, and efficient number.

 Where to see the Iberian Wolf in Spain?